aloftin/github-user-search/README.md

 ## Description
 This application allows anyone to search for a Github username, view some information about said user, and view a list of that user's followers.
 Github limits the number of follower returned in each calls, so there is a button that will load the next page of followers until no more remain.

+I've been working on this project for about 6 nights while working full time and keeping up with my 15 month old daughter and pregnant (yay!) wife.
+I think it landed in a pretty good spot, though there's more add like to add.
+Hope you like it!

 ## Getting started
 After you clone the repo, follow the steps below to get the project running on your machine.